 The milk helps thin out the mixture and make it creamy.
 Any type will work – skim, 2%, whole, etc.

 This seasoning mix adds a touch of herbaceous flavor and bright notes to the casserole.
 I like to use Hidden Valley brand, but any type will work.
 I only use a tiny bit (about 2 tsp); however, my mom likes to use more (about half the packet).

 Adding salt and pepper is a must!
 A little bit goes a long way in terms of flavor.
 Ensure not to over-season your casserole, as the soup and ranch mix will add a bit of saltiness.

 This ingredient is probably my favorite part of the traditional green bean casserole recipe – fried crunchy onions!
 I use store-bought fried onions in this recipe for convenience, but you can make your own if you prefer.
 Sprinkle them over the top before baking, and enjoy that delicious crunch!

 Trim your green beans if you bought them fresh, then boil them in a pot with 4-5 cups of water for about 5 minutes.
 You want them to have a little crunch when you take them out.
 Drain the bean and put it to the side.

 Meanwhile, dice or slice the yellow onion, then add it to a large skillet with a drizzle of olive oil over medium-high heat.
 Saute for about 5 minutes until softened.
-Add in the mushrooms and continue cooking for another 3-4 minutes until all pieces are lightly browned.
+Add in the mushrooms and artichoke hearts, then continue cooking for another 3-4 minutes until all pieces are lightly browned.